AlexanderLJankowski/AlexanderLJankowski/README.md

 - 👋 Hello, my name is Alexander Jankowski (Alec).
-- I am an outdoorsman who knows html, css, very little java and javascript.
+- I am an outdoorsman who enjoys lifting
-- I enjoy drawing, fishing, and hunting.
-- locate my github @AlecJankow.
+- locate my github @AlecJankow and other account @AlexanderLeeJankowski

 <!---
 AlecJankow/AlecJankow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.